getCUJO/confluent-platform/README.md

 - rest-01-centos-7

 Each corresponds to a different node in the cluster.
-They are connected through a brigde network named *kitchen*, which is created if necessary.
+They are connected through a bridge network named *kitchen*, which is created if necessary.

 For more information, see [.kitchen.yml](.kitchen.yml) and [test](test) directory.